rkrishn7/kiwi/README.md

 docker run -p 8000:8000 -v $(pwd)/kiwi.yml:/etc/kiwi/config/kiwi.yml ghcr.io/rkrishn7/kiwi:main
 ```

 Success!
 Kiwi is now running and ready to accept WebSocket connections on port 8000.
 You can start interacting with the server by using a WebSocket client utility of your choice (e.g. [wscat](https://www.npmjs.com/package/wscat)).
+Refer to the [protocol documentation](./doc/PROTOCOL.md) for details on how to interact with the Kiwi server.

 For more examples, please see the [examples](./examples) directory.